 While therapy is not the only option available to you, it is definitely one of the most helpful.
 Counseling from a good therapist can help you in overcoming your symptoms and untangle the knots that have been holding you back.
 Some people believe that therapists are just “paid friends” who can “fix you.”
 Unfortunately, it is a dangerous thinking pattern.
 Therapists are professionals who have learned how to handle issues and guide people towards the right path.
 This helps clients feel better, more determined, and motivated.

 We must also not believe that going to therapy proves that you are “mentally ill” or “retarded” or “psychotic.”
 The stigma and taboo around mental illness are already very hard to overcome.
 Labeling therapy as a way to help psychotic patients only instills fear amongst people.
 To avoid being labeled as ill, they simply avoid therapy and end up with more severe problems than before.

 It is important to understand that therapy is not just for people who are facing a noted mental illness.
 It is good for anyone going through a traumatic event.
 A visit to a therapist can help them clear their thinking, get away from negative patterns, and break free from events and thoughts that trouble you.
 Therapy can help you accept yourself, love yourself and get out of depression.
 It can help your anxiety and guide you on how to improve your social, work and personal relationships as well.

 If you are going through a rocky phase in your marriage, you can seek couples counseling and therapy as well.
-It would be helpful in reviving your romance, affection and make a good marriage great by working on the faulty parts.
+It would be helpful in reviving your romance, affection and make a good marriage great by working on the faulty parts together.
+For example, if the problem that emerged was one of a bedroom nature, you could perhaps go online together and click now to find out about something that could potentially help you both.
 Overall, it would only be helpful to seek professional help and guidance instead of depending on unhealthy coping strategies.